ShadowCCS/AlphaClicker-Update-1.4/README.md

 ### 2. Mouse Click Holding Option
 You can now select "Hold Mouse Click" from the dropdown menu of click types.
-This feature allows for continuous clicking while holding down the mouse button.

 ![Mouse Click Holding](.github/Images/HoldOption.png)